 I would have to detangle the cords, and look under the bed.
 Wipe down my bedside tables, move the dog crate and find a place for that burg of papers.
 I'd have to locate a proper light source, and in the meantime fix the vacuum to get up all the dust, which collects like mohair on the edges of the rug.
 There are cups that need to go downstairs and probably a cereal bowl under precious' side of the bed.

-I'd have to drive to Home Depot, probably with my kids, who will squabble and want things that are bad for them, but I'll have to buy them in order to have the time to pick out the perfect ombre paint shades.
+I'd have to drive to Home Depot, probably with my kids, who will squabble and want things that are bad for them, but I'll have to buy them in order to have the time to pick out the eight or ten shades this project requires.
 Nothing could go wrong there.
-Needing to pick five chromatically gradated shades of a color that will look good in the very poor lighting of my bedroom is definitely in the wheelhouse of someone pressed for time and without their reading glasses.
+Needing to pick five chromatically gradated shades of a color that will look good in the very poor lighting of my bedroom is definitely in the wheelhouse of someone pressed for time and away from home without their reading glasses.

-I'll have to move the king-sized bed, with the too many wrong-sized blankets, probably without help, if Vildy's not in town, and drag it against a wall in the very narrow hallway.
-When everything is out of the room and my five shades of paint are lined up, each with their own pan and roller and brush, and all the tarps that I've remembered to purchase are laid out on the floor, then I will begin the painting and edge-blurring of the darkest color, nearest the floor.
-That will dissolve, no doubt beautifully, into the next color, which I will have picked like a suburban Renoir from the Martha Stewart collection, where the collusion only continues with the sadistic proffering of false hope.
+I'll have to move the king-sized bed, with the too many wrong-sized blankets, probably without help, dragging it and leaning it against a wall in the very narrow hallway.
+When everything is out of the room and my paint shades are lined up, each with their designated pan, roller and brush.
+When all the tarps that I've remembered to purchase are laid out on the floor, then I will begin the painting and edge-blurring of the darkest color, nearest the floor.
+That will dissolve, no doubt beautifully, into the next color, which I will have picked like a suburban Renoir from the Martha Stewart collection - her collusion continuing with the sadistic proffering of false hope.
 All these colors will blend and morph like clouds being blown apart by a gentle zephyr.
 And then, my too hastily purchased matchstick shades will miraculously turn into perfect window treatments and my bedding will respond in kind.